AgamV01/SYNK-/README.md

 The whole point of SYNK is that intelligence is **two layers**:

 - **Reactive layer** — runs *every tick*, synchronously, with zero network I/O.
-  Wander, steer toward targets, pathfind around obstacles, face entities, emote.
+  Wander, steer toward targets, pathfind around obstacles, face entities, and emote.
-  This drives continuous behavior for free.
+  This drives continuous behaviour for free.
-- **Deliberative (LLM) layer** — fires *only on meaningful events*: a player speaks to the agent, a salient event crosses a threshold, or a low-frequency reflection timer.
+- **Deliberative (LLM) layer** — fires *only on meaningful events*: a player speaks to The agent, a salient event crosses a threshold, or a low-frequency reflection timer.
   It runs **off the tick** as an async task; its result is injected back into the world as events on a later tick.